veebch/btcticker/README.md

 The ePaper is slow.
 There is a lag of a few seconds between button press and a change to the display.

-Here's what the buttons do:
+Here's what each of the buttons do:
 - Button 1: Cycle through the cryptocurrencies listed in config.yaml
 - Button 2: Rotate Display -90 degrees
 - Button 3: Invert Display